Germany East - INTRODUCTION

 The eastern tour

-This tour allows wine lovers and aficionados of the arts to experience what the statement “wine is a form of art” entails.
+This tour lets us explore recent history in the former GDR regions of Germany, and will get us insight looks into wine regions not always on the international radar.
 We will live the profound relationship between wine, music, visual arts, history by visiting Germany’s beautiful, lesser known wine regions, and the region which is the cradle of German culture, and intellectual thinking.
 We meet winemakers who embody the "wine and art" approach right at their wineries, and we will attend world-class concert and opera performances.
 This tour will tickle all your senses and emotions.

 - We will visit a total of 16 wineries (the majority are members of the VDP, the German association of elite wine makers) in 5 different wine regions: Saale-Unstrut, the northernmost German wine region and former GDR territory.
 It is situated on the hillsides lining the Saale and Unstrut rivers and produces racy white wines from many white grape varieties; Sachsen, also located in the former GDR, is the easternmost German wine region and extends some 35 miles north and south of Dresden along the Elbe river.
 This region tickles all your senses with its unique voluptuous baroque architecture, a rich history, its wealth of art, and love of all the good things in life; Franken with its Bavarian charm and gorgeous, crisp, crystal clear wines from their signature grape Silvaner; Württemberg, Germany’s premier red wine region with hearty, bold wines made from grapes like Lemberger (Blaufränkisch in Austria), and Trollinger.
 This is the region where wine is ingrained in daily life like nowhere else.
 The Württemberg region has the highest per capita consumption of wine in Germany.